becktorrescoding/ArkIndex/README.md

 - **OCR Accuracy**: Depends on image quality, text clarity, and scan resolution
 - **Processing Speed**: Large directories or high-resolution images can be slow
 - **Network Drives**: May be slower than local storage; consider copying files locally first
-- **Search OCR Region**: Name search targets a fixed crop region `(337, 203, 727, 261)` — documents with a different layout may not match correctly
-- **Filename generation accuracy**: Auto-naming relies on OCR quality — poor scans may fall back to the original filename
+- **Filename generation accuracy**: Auto-naming relies on OCR quality — poor scans may fall back to minimal naming
 - **Year Format**: Searches for year as a text string in OCR output; works with both 2-digit and 4-digit years depending on what appears in the document
-- **GUI Responsiveness**: During OCR processing, only log updates; Start button disabled until complete; Pause and Stop active during processing
 - **Memory Usage**: Processing very large images may consume significant RAM
-- **Bulk Output Folder**: All converted files written to a flat output folder (subdirectory structure not preserved)

 ## Troubleshooting